Privacy refers to:

 UTS respects the privacy of each person it deals with, including staff, students and members of the public.
 UTS is also bound by legal obligations to protect privacy.

-Privacy at UTS provides information about:
+Privacy at UTS covers:

 - privacy legislation and policies applicable to UTS